Scientology and psychiatry: Psychiatry as evil

 In 1958, Hubbard wrote that "Destroy is the same as help to a psychiatrist".
 His 1958 writings cited "Psychiatry: The Greatest Flub of the Russian Civilization" by Tom Esterbrook; Hubbard's son would later reveal that Tom Eastebrook was one of Hubbard's many pen-names.

 In 1966 Hubbard declared all-out war on psychiatry, telling Scientologists that "We want at least one bad mark on every psychiatrist in England, a murder, an assault, or a rape or more than one."
 He committed the Church of Scientology to the goal of eradicating psychiatry in 1969, announcing that "Our war has been forced to become 'To take over absolutely the field of mental healing on this planet in all forms.'"

 By 1967, Hubbard claimed that psychiatrists were behind a worldwide conspiracy to attack Scientology and create a "world government" run by psychiatrists on behalf of the USSR:

-Our enemies are less than twelve men.
-They are members of the Bank of England and other higher financial circles.
-They own and control newspaper chains and they, oddly enough, run all the mental health groups in the world that had sprung up […].
-Their apparent programme was to use mental health, which is to say psychiatric electric shock and pre-frontal lobotomy, to remove from their path any political dissenters […].
-These fellows have gotten nearly every government in the world to owe them considerable quantities of money through various chicaneries and they control, of course, income tax, government finance —  Wilson, for instance, the current Premier of England, is totally involved with these fellows and talks about nothing else actually.

 Referring to psychiatrists as "psychs", Hubbard wrote of psychiatrists as denying human spirituality and peddling fake cures.
 He taught that psychiatrists were themselves deeply unethical individuals, committing "extortion, mayhem and murder.
 Our files are full of evidence on them."

 Hubbard's efforts to cast the field of psychiatry as the source of all of humanity's problems are exemplified in a policy letter written in 1971, in which he attempted to redefine the word "psychiatrist" to mean "an antisocial enemy of the people":